OpenAPITools/openapi-generator/docs/customization.md

 * Compile a user-provided `my_custom_templates/api_interfaces.mustache` following our usual API template compilation logic.
 That is, one file will be created per API; APIs are generated defined according to tags in your spec documentation.
 The destination filename of `Interface.kt` will act as a suffix for the filename.
 So, a tag of `Equipment` will output a corresponding `EquipmentInterface.kt`.
 * Because `api.mustache` is the same mustache filename as used in your target generator (`kotlin` in this example), we support the following:
   - The destination filename provides a suffix for the generated output.
 APIs generate per tag in your specification.
 So, a tag of `Equipment` will output a corresponding `EquipmentImpl.kt`.
 This option will be used whether `api.mustache` targets a user customized template or a built-in template.
-  - The built-in template will be used if you haven't provided an customized template.
+  - The built-in template will be used if you haven't provided a customized template.
 The kotlin generator defines the suffix as simply `.kt`, so this scenario would modify only the generated file suffixes according to the previous bullet point.
   - Your `api.mustache` will be used if it exists in your custom template directory.
 For generators with library options, such as `jvm-okhttp3` in the kotlin generator, your file must exist in the same relative location as the embedded template.
 For kotlin using the `jvm-okhttp3` library option, this file would need to be located at `my_custom_templates/libraries/jvm-okhttp/api.mustache`.
 See [templating](./templating.md) for more details.
 * Compile `my_custom_templates/other/check.mustache` with the supporting files bundle, and output to `scripts/check.sh` in your output directory.
 Note that we don't currently support setting file flags on output, so scripts such as these will either have to be sourced rather than executed, or have file flags set separately after generation (external to our tooling).